Marcel Chevalier

 Marcel Chevalier (28 February 1921 in Montrouge, Hauts-de-Seine – 8 October 2008 in Vendôme) worked as the last chief executioner (Monsieur de Paris) in France.

+Life

 He succeeded his wife's uncle, André Obrecht, in 1976 and held his position until 1981, when capital punishment was abolished under president François Mitterrand and justice minister Robert Badinter.
-The method of application of the death penalty for civil capital offences in France from 1791 to 1981 was beheading with the guillotine.
+The method of application of the death penalty for civilian capital offences in France from 1791 to 1981 was beheading with the guillotine.
 Military executions were by firing squad.

 Chevalier, who started his executioner's career in 1958, performed about 40 executions.
 After his appointment as chief executioner on 1 October 1976, he executed only two people.
 They were the last two executions in France: